ianmbloom/futhask/README.md

 Available context options will depend on backend used.

 ### The Fut monad
 To make the wrappers safe, and reduce clutter from explicitly passing around the context, the `Fut` monad is introduced.
 The `Fut` monad is an environment monad that implicitly passes the context around as necessary.
-Like the `ST` monad, the `Fut` monad is parameterised by a rigid type variable to prevent references to the context from escaping the monad.

 To run computations, the function

-    runFutIn :: Context -> (forall c.
-Fut c a) -> a
+    runFutIn :: Context -> Fut a -> a

 is used.
 Additionally

-    runFutWith :: [ContextOption] -> (forall c.
-Fut c a) -> a runFut :: (forall c.
-Fut c a) -> a
+    runFutWith :: [ContextOption] -> Fut a -> a
+    runFut :: Fut a -> a

 are defined for convienience for cases where the context doesn't need to be reused.